WebAssembly/spec/md-proto/WebAssembly.md

 ### Function Validation

 The major requirements for function validation are:
- - Control-flow constructs must form properly nested *regions*. `loop`, `block`, and the function entry pair with `end`, and `if` can pair with `end` or `else`, which is then paired with `end`.
+ - Control-flow constructs are required to form properly nested *regions*.
+   `loop`, `block`, and the function entry pair with `end`, and `if` can pair with `end` or `else`, which is then paired with `end`.
- - The number and types of all elements that can be on the value stack at execution of each instruction is required be the same for all control-flow paths to that instruction.
+ - The sequence of values on the value stack at execution of each instruction is required be the same for all control-flow paths to that instruction.
- - The types of the operands passed to each instruction is required to conform to the instruction's signature's argument types.
+ - The types of the operands passed to each instruction are required to conform to the instruction's signature's argument types.
  - At each instruction, all values that will be popped from the value stack at that instruction are required to have been pushed within the same region.

-The requirements can be validated in a single linear pass as follows:
+The requirements, plus the various minor requirements, can be validated in a single linear pass as follows:

 The following data structures are created:
- - A *type stack*, with entries each containing a [validation type], for tracking the number and types of values that will be on the value stack at execution time.
+ - A *type stack*, with entries each containing a [validation type], for tracking the sequence of values that will be on the value stack at execution time.
  - A *control-flow stack*, with entries each containing
     - A *limit* integer value, which is an index into the type stack indicating the boundary between values pushed before the current region and values